Tbone321/iop-profile-server/docs/ARCH-PS-Network-Layer.md

  * Customer Clients Interface is an encrypted interface for client applications that represent identities hosted by this profile server.
  * Application Service Interface is an encrypted interface that is closely related to [Relay Connection](#relay-connection) and [Application Services](#application-services) modules.
 It is used when an online hosted identity is called through its application service by another identity that may or may not be hosted by the same profile server.
-This interface then acts as a bridge between the two clients and the profile server only forwards the messages between them.
+This interface then acts as a bridge between the two clients and the profile server only forwarding the messages between them.

 The profile server's administrator can configure each role to run on a separate TCP port, or to use a single port for multiple roles.
 Two roles can be served over a single TCP port if the communication on them is either encrypted on both of them or unencrypted on both of them.